Acute shortages of home health aides and nursing assistants are cropping up across the country.

 Washington, June 1-5, 2017

-Last year's list of tech gifts that keep on giving is still pretty accurate in terms of categories -- eReaders and eBooks, video communication devices, game-related and music-related.
-But be thankful, tech time marches on, and there are more variants of each, plus some new items to consider -- if you're in aging services or senior housing, pass some ideas along to residents or clients:
+The more things change, the more they are the same, only cheaper.
+The 2011 list of tech gifts for seniors is still pretty accurate in terms of categories – tablets, eReaders and eBooks, game-related and music-related.
+But be thankful at this time of year, the world of tech keeps on keeping on.
+There are more variants of each, plus some new items to consider.
+(Prices are all over the place, so they're not included here.)
+If you're in aging services or senior housing, pass some ideas along to residents or clients, check out the revised catalog at ElderLuxe or consider other consumer-oriented examples like: